gconfs-conferences/csharp-2018/slides.md

 ### Classic compilation

 A classic compilation diagram would look like this :

 ![Classic compilation](img/classic_compilation.png)

 ### C# compilation

 ![C# compilation](img/compile_csharp.png)

+### What's the difference ?

+> - C# uses an intermediate language named `MSIL`
+> - The MSIL generated code is named "Assembly"
+> - This code is compiled using JIT (Just In Time compiler)
+> - The final is a binary program (machine language)

 ## .NET